luaroncrew/Loyo/README.md

 See ```contracts/```

-### GSN aka gasless transactions:
+## OpenGSN compatible contracts - gasless transactions

+See ```gsn-contracts/```

 We are planning to add support for gasless transactions.
 The user will not require BNB tokens to pay with loyalty points.
-For this, we have begun writing a relayer server and added a new method to `app/Loyo/BlockchainConnector` - `executeRelayedPayment`.
-This part took quite a lot of time, as signing the transaction through the web3.swift library by argentlabs guys was not easy.
-We also plan to use the GSN Starter Kit for our Shop smart contracts.
+We made our contracts GSN-capable by implementing ERC2771Recipient contract.
+We tested it through a simple UI with Metamask and it works.
+However, we didn't finish the implementation of EIP-712 signatures in Swift.
+Check more in details in `gsn-contracts` folder`.